Cloudilly/Hack/README.md

 #Mock App
 Repository contains sample codes required to build a quick mock app that consists of just images.
-Tap anywhere to move to the next picture.
 Great for hackathons and product demos.

+Flow of app shown sequentially below.
+Tap anywhere on screen to move to the next view.
 ![Rainbow](https://github.com/Cloudilly/Images/blob/master/hack.jpg)

 ---